Urban Institute Data Visualization Style Guide

 Urban Microsoft Word templates have built-in formatting to ensure correct placement of figures.
 To insert a figure—either as an Excel graph or as an image exported from another tool like R—follows these steps:

-1. Start with the most recent Word template for your product, which can be downloaded from Urban Explorer on the Brand Identity Guidelines intranet page.
+1. Start with the most recent Word template for your product, which can be downloaded from Urban Explorer on the Publications Templates intranet page.
+Delete the sample column chart.

 2. For each figure, copy and paste the figure template text from the figure number through the notes line (see image below).
 This will automatically apply the built-in styles to the text around the figure.